Soybean farmers in east and southern Africa get a boost

 “Key challenges faced by smallholder farmers include lack of farming skills and technical knowhow on soy bean farming, which is compounded by unpredictable weather patterns,” he notes.

 His company will enhance crop production among smallholder farmers through extension services, provision of inputs as well as improve post-harvest crop management.
-According to Haggai Oduori, agriculture and applied economics expert at Kenya-based Tegemeo Institute of Agricultural Policy and Development at Egerton University, the project could be successful.

 “Our value chain players lack coherent networks and trust.
 If the project will address governance and logistical issues it will unlock some of the barriers,” Oduori says.